Medical Guidelines & Policies

 Medications at School

 We are here to assist students with their medical needs.
-Parents/ guardians must furnish all medications, although every clinic has stock epinephrine to administer in the event of an anaphylactic emergency.
+Parents/ guardians must furnish all medications, although every clinic has stock epinephrine and stock albuterol to administer in the event of an emergency.
 For grades pre-K through 8, a parent/guardian must transport medications to and from school.
 All medications are kept in locked cabinets in the clinic and are dispensed only as prescribed.

-For the 2020-21 school year, nebulizer breathing treatments will only be allowed if it’s a special exception.
+For the 2020-21 school year, we are not accepting nebulizer breathing treatments, unless it’s a special exception.
 Please contact your school nurse if you think your child should receive a nebulizer breathing treatment at school.
 These treatments can aerosolize respiratory droplets, which could potentially spread COVID-19.
 If a nebulizer treatment is medically necessary, there will be stringent guidelines in place.
 Otherwise, please bring a multi-dose inhaler (MDI) to the clinic for your child.

 Per Indiana code 34-30-14, when a student takes a medication at school, the clinic must have the following items in place before any medication can be administered: